kwilkins/dnd/west-marches/down-time-actions.md

 * Adventurer's Fund – Ask DM for current balance(level 1)
   * Funds always available for improving a town feature
   * Vote as party to use funds for other purpose
-* Bank account for each adventurer; store gold at guild hall and if your character dies, their account goes into the central fund
+* Bank account for each adventurer; store gold at guild hall and if your character dies, their account goes into the central fund(level 2)

 Improve this feature to level 3 to gain the following feature:
 * Hirelings!
 They cost money and can be given a cut of xp to level up.